rpedigoni/bookshelf/README.rst

 bookshelf
 =========

-Organize your book collection, in the cloud :)
+Organize your book collection in the cloud :)

 About
 -----